 There are many different ways to have fun with amateur radio.
 Contesting, for example, is a popular operating activity that involves contacting as many stations as possible during a specified period of time.
 (T8C03) When contacting another station in a radio contest, a good procedure is to send only the minimum information needed for proper identification and the contest exchange.
 (T8C04)

-In VHF/UHF contests, part of the exchange is often your grid locator.
+In VHF/UHF contests, stations often send each other their grid locators.
 A grid locator is a letter-number designator assigned to a geographic location.
 (T8C05)